mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Reveal vendors earlier, but put tighter restrictions in LOI

-TODO: Revise this

 Another founder advised me to withhold the names of TinyPilot's critical vendors until after the deal closed.
 They argued that you can force the buyer to sign something to say they can't use the information if the deal falls through, but it's hard as the seller to enforce that on small-scale deals.
 The only way to protect the information is to not share it at all.

-I withheld the names of vendors until a few weeks from closing, but I wouldn't do it again in most circumstances.
+I withheld the names of my vendors, but I wouldn't do it again.

 Remember when I said that the buyer [wanted to see every single bank statement](#due-diligence-is-unbounded-high-stress-work)?
-My vendors names obviously appear frequently in my bank statements, so I had to manually go through a hundred PDFs checking for each vendor's name, manually redacting the information, and then rasterizing the PDF to prevent leaks in the metadata.
+My vendors names obviously appear frequently in my bank statements, so I had to manually go through a hundred PDFs searching for each vendor's name, manually redacting the information, and then rasterizing the PDF to prevent leaks in the metadata.

-After all that work, I was horrified weeks later when I sent a document to the buyer, and he asked, "Hey, who's FooCorp?"
-"FooCorp" was the very web searchable name of TinyPilot's electrical engineering design firm (I'm changing their name here).
+After all that work, I was horrified weeks later when I sent an inventory report to the buyer, and he replied, "Who's FooCorp?"

+"FooCorp" (not the real name) was the very web searchable name of TinyPilot's electrical engineering design firm.
+I completely forgot that their name appeared on the report, so I didn't redact it before sending.

-And then just a few weeks later, the buyer's bank insisted on seeing vendor names anyway, and they wouldn't budge on it.
+And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names anyway, so I had to reveal everything at that point anyway.

-If I sell a business in the future, my strategy will be to put language in the LOI preventing the buyer from acting on insider secrets they learn in due diligence.
+If I sell a business in the future, my strategy will be to require the buyer to sign a contract at the LOI stage preventing them from acting on insider secrets they learn in due diligence.
 I'd guard more carefully if I was selling to a competitor, but my default would be to trust a contract to discourage bad behavior.

 Hiding the names of multiple key vendors makes due diligence so much more onerous.
 On top of all the work, one accidentally leaked name makes all the work you did pointless.

 ### Eliminate inventory from the broker's commission